Home > Moving > City Guides > Safe, Affordable Neighborhoods in Fort Worth

 Photo via @duweolsengroup

-Searching for one of the best places to live in Fort Worth?
-Check out Downtown!
-This hopping area is filled with some of the city’s best restaurants, nightlife, and entertainment, so residents can always try something new without venturing far from home.
-Another huge plus for living in Downtown Fort Worth—the neighborhood’s housing prices aren’t as expensive as other big cities’ downtown areas, so you can find all kinds of modern and budget-friendly apartments, condos, and townhouses!
+If you’re searching for one of the safest places to live in the city, check out Downtown Fort Worth.
+This hopping area is filled with some of the city’s best cafes, bars, and events, so residents can always try something new without venturing far from home!
+This includes Sundance Square, Fort Worth’s hub for entertainment, nightlife, and events, like the Fort Worth Parade of Lights, an annual festival with over 100 illuminated floats and performers, food and drink specials, and an appearance from Santa Claus!
+Another huge plus for living in Downtown Fort Worth is that the housing prices are much less expensive than other big cities’ downtown areas, and you’ll find plenty of modern and budget-friendly apartments, condos, and townhouses.

 Things to Do in Downtown